“I just have trouble figuring out what to make.”

 Interestingly, I get a lot of resistance to this.
 The argument usually runs: “But I won’t be using the freshest food if I only shop once a week.”
 When I hear this objection, I invite a person to step back and look at what they’re already doing, and ask, “What is the alternative?
 Are you really going to go grocery shopping four times a week if you don’t even have time to do it once a week right now?”

-By getting to know one grocery store well, by going at the same time each week when (hopefully) it’s too busy, and getting into a habit of restocking the staples each week, you are one step closer to reducing your stress around meal planning.
+By getting to know one grocery store well, by going at the same time each week when (hopefully) it’s not too busy, and getting into a habit of restocking the staples each week, you are one step closer to reducing your stress around meal planning.

 Instead of thinking that you must inventively devise wildly different meals for each meal of the week (14 meals for one person, not including breakfasts), think instead of 2-3 meals that will have lots of leftovers.
 Big pots of lentil soup or chili, or pasta primavera, or quesadilla filling, can be easy to cook and last for days.